 “The School of Data Science at UVA represents a new model for higher education where academic and social barriers are broken down, and connections are created to enrich our lives and communities,” Bourne said.

-The Data Science Institute, founded in 2013 by a committee of faculty from across Grounds with engineering professor Don Brown selected as founding director, will serve as the foundation for the new school.
+The Data Science Institute, founded in 2013 by Don Brown, the W.S.
+Calcott Professor of Systems and Information Engineering and co-director of the Translational Health Institute of Virginia, will serve as the foundation for the new school.
 The institute was established as the first pan-University institute at UVA and the only one to award a degree, the Master of Science in Data Science.
 That program has since been expanded to include an online M.S.D.S. and a dual-degree program that awards an M.S.D.S. and an MBA from the Darden School of Business.

 A key part of the Data Science Institute’s master’s programs is the collaborative cohort experience, focused on applying data science to real-world data and working with industry partners.